alexejk/go-xmlrpc/README.md

 }
 ```

+Customization is supported by passing a list of `Option` to the `NewClient` function.
+For instance:

-If you want to customize any aspect of `http.Client` used to perform requests or add custom headers, use `NewCustomClient` instead.
-By default `http.DefaultClient` will be used.
+ - To customize any aspect of `http.Client` used to perform requests, use `HttpClient` option, otherwise `http.DefaultClient` will be used
+ - To pass custom headers, make use of `Headers` option.

 ### Argument encoding